Beyond the Clouds (1995 film): Don't Try to Find Me (Paris)

 In a Paris café, a young woman approaches a man sitting by himself.
 She wants to talk with someone about a magazine article she just read.
 The man is enchanted by the young woman's story.
 Three years later, the man returns home after seeing the young woman, who is by now his mistress.
 His wife, Patricia, confronts her husband with an ultimatum: he must choose between them.
-When he goes to break up with his mistress, they end up making love.
+When he goes to break up with his mistress, they end up having sex.
 He returns home to find his wife drunk.
 "Everything seems ridiculous," she tells him.
-He assures her that he will leave his mistress, and they make love for the first time in three years.
-The husband returns to his mistress who becomes jealous when she learns that he slept with his wife.
-They fight, but again they end up making love.
+He assures her that he will leave his mistress, and they have sex for the first time in three years.
+The husband returns to his mistress who becomes jealous when she learns that he had sex with his wife.
+They fight, but again they end up having sex.

 Meanwhile, Carlo returns to his high-rise apartment to find it empty.
 He gets a phone call from his wife who has just emptied the apartment of most of their belongings and left him.
 After a brief angry exchange she hangs up on him.
 Looking around the apartment he sees a picture of his wife naked that she had ripped up before leaving.
 Patricia arrives at the apartment which she has just rented from Carlo's wife.
 Patricia has just left her husband and is expecting their furniture to arrive shortly—she too has emptied her husband's home.
 Carlo reveals that his wife left him for her lover because he was away too often on business.
 Patricia then gets a phone call from her husband, and she tells him, "Don't try to find me."
 Carlo and Patricia approach each other and he says, "There's a cure for everything."
 Patricia responds, "That's what disturbs me."
 He kisses her hand gently.

 In the French countryside, a man pulls a woman from the railroad tracks as a train passes.
 On the train the director considers the "limits of our brains, of our experience, of our culture, of our inspiration, of our imagination, of our sensitivity."
 A woman enters his compartment, gets a phone call, and says, "Don't call me again."
 Meanwhile, on a nearby hill, an artist is painting the very landscape the train is passing through.
 He explains to a woman the value of copying from the masters.